 - 1. Fly the traffic pattern following the Traffic Pattern Operations procedure on page 6 of this document. - 2.
 Note the wind direction and speed. - 3.
 On the Final leg: - a.
 Set the flaps as appropriate to the wind speed. - b.
-Ensure that the airspeed is slightly faster than for a normal landing. - i.
+Ensure that the airspeed is slightly faster than for a normal landing.i.
 Add 1/2 gust factor as necessary. - 4.
 Maintain runway centerline and directional control with a "Side Slip." - 5.
-Once landing is assured, reduce power to idle and continue the flare to touchdown on the main tires. - 6.
+Once landing is assured, begin reducing power so that the throttle reaches the full closed position as the main tires touch the ground. - 6.
 Land on the upwind main tire first within 200' beyond a specified point and then set the downwind main tire down on the runway in a controlled and deliberate manner. - 7.
 Hold the nose gear off of the runway with back-pressure. - 8.
 After the nose wheel has touched the ground, gently apply brakes while maintaining runway centerline. - 9.
 Adjust the ailerons to keep the wings level during the ground roll. - 10.
 Continue the appropriate crosswind correction for all taxi operations.